Listening to a recent podcast, I heard a common refrain: we have no idea what is doing well in streaming!

 – Dog Gone Trouble.
 Here’s a fun story.
 Back in 2019, the film Trouble was released internationally, but it likely had trouble finding US distribution.
 Netflix swooped in and bought the rights and renamed the film Dog Gone Trouble.
 It did 5.4 million hours of viewing in its first weekend.

 – Army of the Dead only dropped 13% week-over-week, which is good for a Netflix film opening this large.
 (This is a bigger second weekend than every film above it in my data.)

 Anecdata of the Week

 I spent the introduction telling you we know more now than ever about streaming.
-But of course we don’t know everything.
-And the week of May 24th to May 30th provides a perfect example: the last episode of the Mare of Easton premiered, and we’re left to pick at datecdotes to judge how well it did.
+But, of course, we don’t know everything.
+And the week of May 24th to May 30th provides a perfect example: the last episode of Mare of Easttown premiered, and we’re left to pick at datecdotes to judge how well it did.
 Reviewing the leaks, here’s what HBO claims:

 – The series grew in viewership every week, peaking at 3 million during the finale weekend.

 – The final episode is the most watched “episode” of TV of any HBO or HBO Max original.

 – 1.7 million TVs tuned in, according to Samba TV.